captain-god/RP-GoodReads/README.md

 #Good Reads
-Rp Good Reads' intended purpose was to include readables into an RP server (because darkRP's notes were just awful).
+Rp Good Reads' intended purpose was to include readables into an RP server.
+DarkRP had a good idea with notes... but I hated them.
 The idea began as signs, then it shaped itself into signs and books, then just readables altogether.
-The inspiration came from darkRP's Check module, where the check is displayed on the physical prop.
-I thought, "oh fuck, imagine that, but on a sign or piece of paper like a menu."
+Then I said;

+> imagine writing a sign, then the text just shows up on the sign. that would be rad as fuck

 ##Current Release: Alpha 2
 Youtube Demonstration:
 [![View on youtube](http://img.youtube.com/vi/hKfYrc4_SGU/0.jpg)](https://www.youtube.com/watch?v=hKfYrc4_SGU)
 https://www.youtube.com/watch?v=hKfYrc4_SGU